 This variety offers distinctive color and style to the landscape; pinkish-white lacecap flowers mature to lush burgundy-rose; somewhat coarse leaves have deep red stems and leaf veins for an added dramatic effect in the garden

 Lady In Red Hydrangea features bold burgundy lacecap flowers with rose overtones at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has attractive forest green foliage with dark red veins throughout the season.
+It has attractive forest green foliage with dark red veins.
 The serrated pointy leaves are highly ornamental and turn fuchsia in fall.
-The fruit is not ornamentally significant.

 Lady In Red Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Lady In Red Hydrangea is recommended for the following landscape applications;

 - General Garden Use

 - Container Planting

 Lady In Red Hydrangea will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.